klaayngit/klaayn.github.io/README.md

   </header>
   <main class="text-center px-6">
    <h1 class="text-4xl font-bold text-gray-900 mt-12">
     Hey!
-This is Mubi
+This is Kalyan
    </h1>
    <p class="text-lg text-gray-900 mt-4">
-    I'm a photographer and filmmaker based in Tamilnadu, India.
+    I'm a graduate based in Tamilnadu, India.
    </p>
    <p class="text-lg text-gray-900 mt-4">
     I fell in love with making videos on internet when i was a kid, and yeah i've been chasing this crazy dream of mine since then.